This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Conversely, antidepressant and anti-anxiety medications may cause drowsiness, insomnia, loss of sexual desire and increased appetite, among other negative effects.

-This data suggests that ashwagandha extract may be helpful in improving insulin sensitivity and reducing inflammatory markers in humans.
+Still, this data suggests that ashwagandha extract may be helpful in improving insulin sensitivity and reducing inflammatory markers in humans.

-6. Helps Fight Cancer
+6. Helps fight cancer

 Research suggests that ashwagandha has promising anti-tumor effects, can help reduce tumor cell growth and may work to prevent cancer cells from growing.

-The extract has been shown to help inhibit the proliferation of cancer cells — specifically breast, lung, stomach and colon cancer cells, which are among the leading types of cancers in the world.
+The extract has been shown to help inhibit the proliferation of cancer cells, specifically breast, lung, stomach and colon cancer cells, which are among the leading types of cancers in the world.
 It’s believed that ashwagandha helps prevent the growth of cancer cells mostly due to its immune-boosting and antioxidant abilities.

 In addition to the anti-cancer ashwagandha benefits that have been displayed in multiple studies, researchers also suggest that the herb can help reduce the adverse reactions of anti-cancer agents that can reduce immunity and quality of life.